Sport in Colombia: Motorsports

-Juan Pablo Montoya has been the most successful sportsman in motorsports in Colombia, with a career in the CART (for which he won the 1999 championship), Formula One and of 2006 in the NASCAR, United States.
+Juan Pablo Montoya is the most successful racing driver from Colombia.
+He is one of only three drivers to have won races in American open-wheel car racing, Formula One, and NASCAR, along with Americans Dan Gurney and Mario Andretti.
+Montoya was the CART champion in 1999, and is a two-time winner of the Indianapolis 500, in 2000 and 2015.

 Basketball

 Colombia hosted the 1982 Basketball World Cup, one of the most watched events the country has ever hosted.
 Since then, the country's basketball team has declined a bit.
 Throughout the decades, Colombia produced several internationally recognized players such as Juan Palacios, who has played in several of Europe's elite competitions and Braian Angola who recently became the first Colombian player Drafted in the NBA.